-- It must be called Agent - Its nodes must pass the agent credentials to the Agent Data Store Decision node.
+The Agent tree must pass the agent credentials to the Agent Data Store Decision node.

-When you define a tree in AM, that same tree is used for all instances of PingGateway, Java Agent, and Web Agent.
+When you define a tree in AM, that same tree is used for all instances of Java Agent, Web Agent and PingGateway.
 Consider this point if you change the tree configuration.

-1. On the Realms page of the AM admin UI, choose the realm in which to create the authentication tree.

-- 2. On the Realm Overview page, click Authentication > Trees > Create tree. - 3.
+- 1. On the Realms page of the AM admin UI, choose the realm in which to create the authentication tree. - 2.
+On the Realm Overview page, click Authentication > Trees > Create tree. - 3.
 Create a tree named Agent.